 CREATING LEADERS THROUGH EDUCATION

 At the 2022 Michigan Annual Conference, the body voted overwhelmingly to support the "Readers to Leaders" fundraising campaign.
-The campaign runs from September 10, 2022, to May 1, 2023 and has the goal of raising $500,000.
+That goal was modified to $356,000 to reflect disaffiliation and closures of local churches.
+The campaign runs from September 10, 2022, to May 1, 2024 and has the goal of raising $356,000.
 These funds will support two ministries focused on education and we are asking local churches to create their own ministry relationship with a school in their community.

 PARTICIPATING IS AS EASY AS A-B-C